Jocs/jocs.github.io/issues-backup/Getting Concurrent With ES6 Generators.md

 ## State Machine: Generator Coroutines

-One last example: defining a [state machine](http://en.wikipedia.org/wiki/Finite-state_machine) as a set of generator coroutines that are driven by a simple helper.
+One last example: defining a [state machine](http://en.wikipedia.org/wiki/Finite-state_machine) as a set of generator coroutines（协同程序） that are driven by a simple helper.

 [Demo](http://jsbin.com/luron/1/edit?js,console) (note: use a very recent nightly of FF or Chrome, with ES6 JavaScript support, to see generators work)